timescale/docs.timescale.com-content/getting-started/exploring-enterprise.md

 all Enterprise capabilities.
 No software upgrade or downgrade is required.
 We offer a free 30-day license that you can request [online][license].
 The license will be sent to you via email.

-To upgrade or obtain a full Enterprise license key, please [contact sales][contact-sales].
+To upgrade or obtain a full Enterprise license key (beyond the free 30-day trial), please [contact sales][contact-sales].

 ## Activating TimescaleDB Enterprise